 bare hand, or get the required leakage information from the ground wires at

 the remote end of VGA, USB or Ethernet cables.

-A detailed account of the results and their context is given in the
+- A detailed account of the results and their context is given in the full

 version of our paper (8MB PDF).
 It is archived as IACR ePrint

-Note: these are recent results, first published on 18 December 2013.
+- These results, were first published on 18 December 2013.
+Preliminary

 presentation, "Acoustic cryptanalysis: on nosy people and noisy

 machines", and are now archived.